mttaggart/hs21-files/quizzes-challenges.md

 3. Inside of `runme.txt` is a flag.
 Find it using `grep` and enter it here.
 4. Somewhere on the system is a file called `cmd03flag.txt`.
 Find it and enter the flag.

-### CHALLENGE

-**User:** `cmdchallenge`

-In this challenge, you have to find the pieces of the flag and put them together into a single file.
-For the sake of ease, we will use `>>` to put the flag pieces on separate lines in the file `flag.txt`, which you need to create.
-Inside the `parts/` folder are several files that may contain parts of the flag.
-You'll have to use the tools you have learned so far to discover the flag parts and put them together in order.

 ## Session 2: Vim

 **User:** `vim01`